zingolabs/zexcavator/README.md

 # ZExCavator

+> ⚠️ Use the "Zingolib" export option for fund recovery.
+This is temporary until full ZeWIF support is added.
-> ⚠️ Parsing has moved to a different repository.
+> Parsing has moved to a different repository.
 Check https://github.com/BlockchainCommons/zmigrate for more information.

 > Check [the GitHub project](https://github.com/orgs/zingolabs/projects/9) to track progress.